scikit-image/scikit-image/.github/SUPPORT.md

 ### Real-time Chat

 [skimage zulip](https://skimage.zulipchat.com): Our real-time chat forum.
-Drop in to ask questions, say hello, or tell us know how you are using scikit-image!
+Drop in to ask questions, say hello, or let us know how you are using scikit-image!